Marian Moskowitz, Vice-Chair

 In her spare time, Marian enjoys mentoring business owners and has put considerable effort into helping women owned small businesses.
 She has mentored and helped financially with reduced rents and the drafting of business plans until the business owners became successful.

 Marian has been involved in her community for the last 35 years.
 She currently serves on the following boards: Southeastern Pennsylvania Transportation Authority (SEPTA), Board Member; The Schuylkill River Passenger Rail Authority (SRPRA), Vice-Chair; West Chester University, Council of Trustees; Board of Governors of the Pennsylvania State System of Higher Education (PASSHE); Chester County Economic Development Council; most recently appointed to the board of the Greater Valley Forge Transportation Management Association (GVFTMA).
 Marian recently served on Philadelphia Mayor Cherelle Parkers transition team.
 In 2015 she was named to the Boards of the Delaware River Port Authority andPort Authority Transit Company (PATCO) by Governor Tom Wolf and served until 2017.
 Marian has also served on the Boards of Neumann University, Colonial Theater, People’s Light Theater, Delaware Valley Regional Planning Commission, Phoenixville Community Health Foundation, Chair of the Jewish Federation of Chester County and has been a board member of the Israel Guide Dog Center for the Blind for over 30 years.

-Marian has been married to her husband David for 37 years.
-She has two children, three stepchildren and five grandchildren and resides in Malvern, with her beloved dog Lucca.
+Marian has been married to her husband Dave for 39 years.
+She has 2 children, 3 stepchildren and 5 grandchildren and resides in Malvern, with her beloved dog Lucca.
 Marian loves to travel and has traveled extensively around the world both for business and pleasure.
-She loves to cook, read, walk and spend time with her children and grandchildren.
+She loves to cook, read, walk, and spend time with her children and grandchildren.